Leaf ID

 • Travelers can scan unfamiliar leaves in parks and gardens, then use the result as a starting point for local nature research.

-Tree identifier by leaf apps compared
+Leaf-based tree identifier apps compared

 Leaf-based identification works best when an app gives a fast result and leaves room for confirmation.
 To try the mobile scanner, download Lens App free for iOS or Android.